List of central government agencies in Indonesia

 This is a list of central government agencies in Indonesia.

 State institutions

 According to the current Constitution, state institutions (Lembaga Negara) of Indonesia are as follow:

 Central government institutions

 Ministries

-The current Cabinet, formed on 23 October 2019, comprises the following 34 ministries:
+The current Cabinet, formed on 21 October 2024, comprises the following 48 ministers:

 Coordinating Ministries

 Coordinating ministries are tasked mainly to coordinate the various government ministries and other government institutions.